victorromeo/victorromeo.github.io/_posts/2019-11-15-Unit-Testing.md

 - **Test Report** - A statement which confirms the success or failure of a set of unit tests determined in their latest execution.
 The Test Report is an important statement to provide Testers and possibly the customer to demonstrate what has been tested.

+- **Specs** - A file containing JavaScript or TypeScript test fixtures, so called because of the '.spec' file extension

 ## How Unit Tests work

 Unit Test Runners are typically either built directly into an IDE, (Integrated Development Environment), or can be executed easily from the console or shell terminal.